 Monitor Logs from EC2 Instances in Real-time

-can help monitor applications and systems using log data
+Can help monitor applications and systems using log data.

 Monitor AWS CloudTrail Logged Events